VitoVan/calm/README.md

 All the symbols [exported by cl-cairo2](https://github.com/rpav/cl-cairo2/blob/master/src/package.lisp#L7-L142) should be accessible through `c:` prefix, such as: `c:arc`.
 On the web, the accessible symbols are limited by [cairo.lisp](https://github.com/VitoVan/calm/blob/main/src/web/cairo.lisp#L266-L405).

-Since Cairo is the cardinal drawing facility of CALM, any change of Cairo related symbols will be considered as a change of CALM itself.
+Since Cairo is the cardinal drawing facility of CALM, any change of Cairo-related symbols will be considered as a change of CALM itself.
 Please feel safe to use them.

 #### Function `c:rrectangle`